 When a loved one passes away family members are often left with handling the person’s property and passing it on to others.
 The loved one may have left a Will, designating heirs to his property, which needs to be probated.
 Family members in Round Rock or Cedar Park may wonder, what is probate and how does the probate process work?
 It is important that you know what the probate process is under Texas law for probating the Will so you do not miss any important requirements in handling the estate.
 In this article we will give a basic definition and overview of the process for probating a Will in Texas.
-If you have questions about Wills or need help probating a Texas Will, contact Austin probate lawyer Farren Smith for a consultation.
+If you have questions about Wills or need help probating a Texas Will, contact Austin probate lawyer Farren Sheehan for a consultation.

 The legal definition of probate is: